parth-shettiwar/HumanPoseTransfer/README.md

 2)We show qualitative results on the Deep Fashion Dataset to evaluate the performance of our Pose Transfer Network

 #### Dataset
-We have used Deep Fashion Dataset.
+We have used Deep Fashion Dataset which has a clean background.
 Follow the [instructions](https://github.com/tengteng95/Pose-Transfer) for Deep Fashion Dataset Preparation

 #### Network Architecture
 ![Architecture](Results/Architecture.png)